LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### General Cases

-NASA does not code for ordianary users.
+NASA does not code for ordinary users.
 It is not like a user is going to specify a file with -f or upload a file.
-Applying this rule to a more general environment is then a little more tricky.
+Applying this rule to a more general environment is a little more tricky.
 This rule is pretty easy to apply when traversing a structure where there are bounds, but this is not always the case.
 Cases where the condition to terminate is outside your control, but your desire is to get out that loop come to mind.
 Cases such as